-- iv) All staff understand and are trained in the school's general emergency procedures. - v) All staff, including temporary or supply staff, know what action to take in an emergency and receive updates at least yearly. - vi) The staff in the Pastoral Base should be called in the event of a medical situation.
+- iii) All staff understand and are trained in the school's general emergency procedures. - iv) All staff, including temporary or supply staff, know what action to take in an emergency and receive updates at least yearly. - v) Identified pastoral staff should be called in the event of a medical situation.
 Other staff in school have been trained to be able to provide first aid and/or advice in the event of an accident or emergency.
-A member of staff will call for an ambulance if necessary and arrange for parents to be informed. - vii) If a student needs to attend hospital, a member of staff (preferably known to the student) will stay with them until a parent/carer arrives, or accompany a child taken to hospital by ambulance.
+A member of staff will call for an ambulance if necessary and arrange for parents to be informed. - vi) If a student needs to attend hospital, one or more members of staff (preferably known to the student) will stay with them until a parent/carer arrives, or accompany a child taken to hospital by ambulance.